Skip to main content

 int check_data_signature(slice data, slice signature, int public_key) asm "CHKSIGNS";

-The primitives below may be useful for computing storage fees for user-provided data.
+The following functions help calculate storage fees for user-provided data.

 compute_data_size?